modelteam-ai/modelteam.ai/README.md

 ...
 ...
 ```

 - Build your profile
+- `email` should be the id/email you have in your git commits.

 ```bash
 # Generates your profile.
 Takes email used in git commits and optionally number of years to consider